1 May, 2019

 The trick to using bold colors in the mid-century modern design is using them as accents rather than backgrounds.
 For instance, a bold red door or piece of furniture can serve as an excellent focal point for a dining or living room.

 An accent wall featuring patterned onyx wallpaper can add a bit of glamour to an otherwise neutral room.
-If you’re going to go with a heavy color like onyx, make sure the room has plenty of natural lighting to balance out the color choice.
+If you’re going to go with a heavy color like onyx, though, make sure the room has plenty of natural lighting to balance out the color choice.

 Wood is back and better than ever.
 Mid-century modern decor has always capitalized on the use of contrasting materials in the home, and woods like oak and walnut are popular staples.
 While wooden wall panels might not make a comeback, the use of natural wood in design is returning to favor in the design world.